department-of-veterans-affairs/va.gov-team/products/content-localization/Research/multilingual-research-2021/research-plan.md

 We are taking a phased approach to translating VA.gov benefit hub content for Veterans and their family members with limited English proficiency (LEP):
 - **Phase 1:** Translate 2 main COVID-19 pages into Spanish and Tagalog
 - **Phase 2:** Launch language assistance and resources pages in English, Spanish, and Tagalog
-- **Phase 3:** Provide a picture of how VA can move forward with sustainable translation solutions
+- **Phase 3:** Provide a picture of how VA can move forward with sustainable translation solutions and a near-term plan for offering more translated content

 As part of Phase 3, we’re interviewing VA employees who serve Veterans and family members with LEP as well as employees of other federal agencies who serve individuals with LEP.
 We’d like to also interview Veterans and family members with LEP themselves.
 This will help us understand how best to meet their needs as we plan for the future.